The image quality appears to be blurry or fuzzy.

-If the image is scaled, particularly if it is scaled to smaller dimensions, image quality will degrade.
-This is true if you scale the image in SnagIt or in the application that is displaying the image.
-For example, if you insert the image into a Word document and the image is scaled in Word, the quality will degrade.
+If the image is scaled to a smaller dimension, the image quality will degrade.
+This will occur when you scale the image in Snagit or in the application that is displaying the image.
+For example, if you insert the image into a Word document and the image is scaled, the quality will degrade.

 This is the same type of thing that happens when you scale an image.
-Computer images are comprised of pixels rather than tiles, but the effect is the same.
-When you remove pixels to scale the image, some of those pixels that are removed are parts of the image.
-The more that you scale the image, the greater the degradation of the image quality.
+Computer images are comprised of pixels rather than tiles but the effect is the same.
+When you remove pixels to scale the image some of those pixels that are removed are a part of the image.
+The more you scale the image, the greater the degradation of the image quality.

-If you place a screen capture into another application such as a PowerPoint slide or Microsoft Word, etc., make sure that the application is configured to display the image at 100%.
-In most other applications, then the image will suffer the same image quality degradation that would occur if you scaled the image in SnagIt.
+If you place a screen capture into another application like a PowerPoint slide or Microsoft Word, make sure that the application is configured to display the image at 100%.
+In other applications, the image will suffer the same image quality degradation that would occur if you scaled the image in Snagit.

-If you plan to use an application like Word, or output to PDF or Printer - basically pritner-friendly outputs - and want to change the size of the image, you can use Snagit to change the DPI (under Effects > Image Resolution in the main capture window, and under the file menu Image > Resize Image > Advanced in the Snagit Editor) to scale it more smoothly.
-For example, changing the DPI from the default of 96 to 160 will create a smaller image when it is printed, our outputted to Word or a PDF file.
-However, the effect will be clearer than if you had resized the image within the Snagit editor directly.
+For example, changing the DPI from the default of 96 to 160 will create a smaller image when printed, outputted to Word, or to a PDF file.
+However, the effect will be much clearer than if you had resized within the Snagit editor directly.

-Different image file formats such a JPG use a compression algorithm to make the image have a smaller file size.
-Some compression algorithms are called "lossy" because they sacrifice image quality for the sake of compression.
+Different image file formats such as a JPG use a compression algorithm to make the image have a smaller file size.
+Some compression algorithms are called lossy because they sacrifice image quality for the sake of compression.

-JPG is a "lossy" file format.
-Most notably you will notice artifacts around characters that look like little dots or smudges.
+JPG is a lossy file format.
+You will notice artifacts around characters that look like little dots or smudges.
 To preserve quality, choose a different, lossless file format such as BMP, PNG, or TIF.